cartographer-project/point_cloud_viewer/README.md

 ### SDL client (experimental)

 This is a native client using [SDL2](https://libsdl.org).
-It is a new tool and incomplete.
-For now, prefer the web viewer.

 1. Install SDL2.
 For example, on Mac `brew install sdl2`.
 (This requires Homebrew, https://brew.sh)
 2. Change to the sdl viewer's directory: `cd sdl_viewer/`.